 Before I forget, the boss music here is “Guardando nel buio,” one last retake on Destati.

 I wish I could say more about the fight but I really can’t, this is such a disappointing way to end the game.
 Strategy is an illusion and skill is almost irrelevant.
 When you win, Ansem pulls back, wrapped in a sort of flesh cocoon marked with the Heartless emblem.

-For whatever reason (these things happen), this prompts a portal to appear, which Sora enters automatically.
+For whatever reason (it’s a video game, these things happen), this prompts a portal to appear, which Sora enters automatically.
 Inside, you are suddenly back on your feet, and surrounded by Shadows.
 You are largely engulfed in Darkness, save for a blue, bloom-lit Heartless emblem on the floor, making it mildly difficult to see the Heartless, considering they’re almost all black.
 After defeating them, a moving ball of a purple light appears, held by two beams of light.
-You have to destroy this pillar, in a situation highly reminiscent of the connections between Ganon’s castle and the Temples in Ocarina of Time, except this pillar of light moves like a flesh tendon when you hit it, it’s a nice effect.
-It also explodes in slow motion, which is also a nice effect, the first time I’ve complimented slow-mo in this entire retrospective.
-This ending is at least stylish.
+You have to destroy this pillar, in a situation highly reminiscent of the connections between Ganon’s castle and the Temples in Ocarina of Time, except this pillar of light moves like a flesh tendon when you hit it.
+It’s a nice effect!
+It also explodes in slow motion, which is also a nice effect, the first time I’ve complimented slow-mo in this entire Retrospective.
+This ending battle is at least stylish.
 Whether or not it makes up for the flying is up to the individual player.